NYUAppSec/appsec_hw4/README.md

 ## Introduction

-Your organization has decided that they want to make an Android application available for students who want to purchase NYU GiftCards.
+Your organization has decided to make an Android application available for students who want to purchase NYU GiftCards.
 They took the liberty of hiring a contractor to create the application, but the code came back less useful than desired.
 Though your boss never told you which contracting company